jonnyhoeven/justme.dev/posts/suno.md

 ## Exploring content

-It's not only a great way to explore music style available, the [interface](https://suno.com/explore) is pretty cool from a html design standpoint.
+It's not only a great way to explore music styles available, the [interface](https://suno.com/explore) is pretty cool from a html design standpoint.

 ## Conclusion